jessepav/lacygoill-wiki-backup/vim/vim9.md

 defined before.
 When it checks the validity  of `:Cmd 123`, it doesn't know yet about `:Cmd`, therefore an error is raised.

-Using `:exe`  suppresses the check  at compile time;  because at that  time, Vim only  checks the  validity of  the  `:exe` command  itself; that  is, it  checks whether you  passed it a  string, and that's it.
+Using `:execute` suppresses the check at compile time; because at that time, Vim only checks  the validity of the  `:execute` command itself; that  is, it checks whether you  passed it a  string, and that's it.
 It doesn't check  whether the contents of that string (`'Cmd 123'`) is a valid Ex command yet.
-Obviously, at  runtime, `:exe` will  execute `:Cmd 123`;  so you must  make sure that your `:Cmd` exists at that time.
+Obviously, at runtime, `:execute` will execute `:Cmd 123`; so you must make sure that your `:Cmd` exists at that time.

 There are other workarounds, which all  boil down to: "don't execute your custom Ex command in  the same function where  you defined it".
-But  `:exe` is  the simplest one.
+But  `:execute` is the simplest one.

 For more info, see: <https://github.com/vim/vim/issues/7618#issuecomment-754089952>